lesereli000/Pokemon-TCG-Evolution/README.md

         - You take your last Prize card.
         - Your opponent has no more Pokémon in play.
         - Your opponent must draw a card, and their deck is empty.
-    - If a tie occurs, play Sudden Death
-        - You play a new game, but each player only uses 1 Prize Card

 Additional Rules: